turbine-kreuzberg/page-transitions/README.md

 - updates also information in head (title, ... )
 - browser navigation support
 - inject additional functions for call after slide finish
-- in work: possibility to give a special content container instead of whole body for slide
+- possibility to give a special content container instead of whole body for slide

 ## DEMO
 - http://demo.dev.votum.local/page-transitions/demo/

 ## Getting Started
 #### Requirements
-- domparser polyfill for crossbrowser support (js included), jQuery 2.0.3 and later (not included)
+- domparser polyfill for crossbrowser support (js included)

 #### How to use
-- include js files in head information of your template: jQuery 2.0.3 and later, domparser.polyfill.js and page.transition.min.js
+- include js files in head information of your template: domparser.polyfill.js and page.transition.min.js
 - include css file in head information of your template: page.transition.css

 ##### EXAMPLE call of pageTransition function with default options

     <script type="text/javascript">
-        jQuery(document).ready(function () {
         pageTransition({
-                effectClass: 'slide',
-                browserNavEffectClass: 'slide reverse',
+            effectClasses: [ 'slide' ],
+            effectClassesReverse: [ 'slide', 'reverse' ],
-                afterSlideFunction: function () {
+            afterSlideFunction: function() {

-                },
+                /* Placeholder for a callback to get executed after each page transition. */ },
-                loaderId: 'ajax-loader',
+            ajaxLoader: 'ajax-loader',
             noSlideAttr: 'data-no-slide',
-                contentContainer: 'body'
+            contentContainerSelector: 'body',
+            cssSlideDuration: 705,
+            headElementsToReplace: 'meta, link, title'
         });
-        });
     </script>

 ##### Options description

-- effectClass: css class how the sliding should behave (look to page.transition.css for what classes are given - feel free to write your own)
+- effectClasses: css class how the sliding should behave (feel free to modify and write your own)
-- browserNavEffectClass: css class how sliding should behave after browser navigation
+- effectClassesReverse: css class how sliding should behave after browser navigation (back button)
 - afterSlideFunction: some js stuff which will be called after slide has finished
-- loaderId: id of your ajax loader container which will be appended to your page before slide
+- ajaxLoader: id of your ajax loader container which will be appended to your page before slide
 - noSlideAttr: data-attribute which makes links not sliding
-- contentContainer: still in work (not working in a good way right now), for sliding a special container and not the whole body
+- contentContainerSelector: selector of what should slide
+- cssSlideDuration: Duration of slidingeffect
+- headElementsToReplace: choose what should be replaced in head of page

 ##### Good to know